YuJuncen/brie-bench/README.md

 #### Lightning

+When testing tidb-lightning, you should provide which backend (local or TiDB) to use by `--lightning.backend`.

-Input: a Folder of CSV or SQL, and which backend to use (can be specified by `--lightning.backend`).
+Input: a Folder of CSV or SQL.

 1. Lightning will run that case.